faresdjefaflia/jsarea.github.io/README.md

 - **Practical Learning:** Offers opportunities for programmers to apply their knowledge to real-world projects.
 - **Enhanced Problem-Solving Skills:** Helps learners improve their programming mindset and solve problems effectively.
 - **Developing Complex Systems:** The projects are designed to teach programmers how to handle advanced services.
+- **Developing Logical Thinking:** Helps learners enhance their logical reasoning skills and gain a deeper understanding of algorithms.
+- **Algorithmic Programming Application:** Empowers learners to transform theoretical concepts into efficient programming solutions.

 ---